How to Care for Fall Mums

 Begin feeding in spring until August, then stop.

-Pinching it back.
-Once the plants reach about 4″-6″ you’ll want to pinch it back about 1″-2″ or half way down the stem.
+Well that depends on the variety.
+Their are mums that need to be pinched and others that don’t.
+Pinching it back… once the plants reach about 4″-6″ you’ll want to pinch it back about 1″-2″ or half way down the stem.
 Then do it again once it doubles in size.
 This process could be repeated several times but no more pinching after July… it’s time for it to set it’s buds for fall.

 The answer is yes if they ingest it, symptoms include diarrhea and vomiting.
 But this is a toughie though… as there is a very long list of plants that are considered toxic to pets.
-I have two cats, a dog and about a god-zillion plants inside and out.
-I’ve never had problems with them trying to eat their green brother and sisters, but then again… I think the my animals understand perfectly well how ‘green people’ rank in the household.
+I have two cats, and 2 dogs and about a god-zillion plants inside and out.
+I’ve never had problems with them trying to eat their green family members, but then again… I think that my animals understand perfectly well that the green people rank pretty high in the household.

 But do be cautious.